axone-protocol/docs/docs/faq/faq.md

 In summary, the distinction between Zones and resources enables the Axone ecosystem to be dynamic, scalable, and capable of accommodating a variety of rules and conditions for each Zone, thereby fostering value creation and free interaction among participants and digital resources.

-## What is the Dataverse?

-The Dataverse is an ever-expanding universe comprised of all the digital resources, such as datasets, and digital services such as infrastructure services, processing services or any other digital service referenced in the Axone Blockchain.
-All resources, services and Zones are found within the same universe, the Dataverse.
-The on-chain Ontology is the semantic representation of the Dataverse.

 ## How does Axone store the resources and services?

 As a protocol, Axone doesn't store them.
 It only references the resource/services where it is (wherever it is) and make it available to the network according to the permissions granted by the provider.
 It can be stored anywhere, with any kind of storage solution, either centralized or decentralized.